Android-for-Python/Android-for-Python-Users/README.md

     mActivity.getContentResolver()
 ```

 Add your own Java to the package using the Buildozer options `android.add_src` and `android.add_jars`, see buildozer.spec.
+Java files should be organized in sub-directories reflecting the Java package hierarchy.

 Add AndroidX Java packages (or other Maven packages) using the Buildozer option `android.gradle_dependencies`, see buildozer.spec and [Maven AndroidX Group](https://mvnrepository.com/artifact/androidx).